 Step 5: Final Cooking Steps

-Bring the chili to a gentle simmer, reducing the heat to low.
-Allow it to cook for about 20-30 minutes, stirring occasionally.
-This simmering time helps the flavors develop and blend.
-Taste the chili and adjust the seasoning as needed, whether that means adding a pinch of salt, more spices, or even a splash of lime juice for acidity.
+Bring the pot to a gentle simmer, then turn the heat down low.
+Let it cook for 20–30 minutes, stirring now and then.
+Taste and add salt, more spices, or a squeeze of lime juice if you want extra zip.
 Serve hot with your favorite toppings.

 Variations of White Bean Chicken Chili

-• Vegetarian or Vegan Version: Substitute chicken with plant-based protein, such as lentils or tofu, and use vegetable broth to maintain the dish’s hearty nature.
+- Vegetarian or Vegan Version: Swap chicken for lentils or tofu, and use veggie broth.
+You still get the hearty feel without meat.

-• Spicy White Bean Chicken Chili: Add diced jalapeños or cayenne pepper to amp up the heat.
-You can also include additional spices like smoked paprika for a smoky flavor.
+- Spicy White Bean Chicken Chili: Dice up jalapeños or add cayenne pepper to crank up the heat.
+A pinch of smoked paprika adds a smoky taste too.

 Tips for Perfect Chili